tmtsoftware/icd/icd-web/README.md

 ICD Web App
 ===========

-This project contains a Play/Scala.js based web app for accessing the ICD database.
+This subproject contains a Play/Scala.js based web app for accessing the ICD database.
 It also makes use of Bootstrap and Less.

 * The icd-web-server subproject is a Play project and provides a REST interface for the client.